I’m a little later than my usual on posting.

 Between a physically exhausting job as a full-time working student, part-time web developing gigs, filling out entries for my thoroughbred to compete in her first recognized horse trial in a little over a week, and simultaneously hemorrhaging the last, sad remnants of my “emergency” fund, I’m surprised I can still form coherent sentences.
 I’m physically, mentally and now financially drained.
 The dark circles under my eyes are beginning to rival TV detective Perry Mason’s and “tired” is no longer a feeling but a personality trait.

 That was the whole lesson.
 It took thirty minutes to get one teeny, baby yielding of the shoulder.
 After achieving some sort of resemblance of what we were asking for, I hopped back on for a light ride.
 We did some super easy stuff to relax Nautica’s brain.
 Poor thing!
 He quickly bounced right back to his typical, cheery self.

 Today, Tuesday, our lesson was canceled, so we took some time to revisit the idea of lunging.
 Nautica long-lines great.
 He lunges horribly.
 It goes along with the whole speedy trot, falling-in on a circle habit of his.
 Unfortunately, lunging in side reins offers more benefits at Nautica’s current level of training.

 Like most things, our lunge did not go as planned.
 Upon picking up the trot, Nautica immediately emulated his best impression of a road horse.
 By the time I was able to convince Nautica to switch gears from Louisville green shavings and back to dressage he was already lathered and panting.
 We got nothing done.
-It was a very pretty trot though.
+It was a very pretty “show horse” trot though.

 So here we are.
 I’m likely going to hack him out tomorrow—probably not going to be nearly as uneventful as one would imagine—and hope for a productive training ride Thursday.
 I’m still very thankful Nautica is sound, comfortable and trying his best every ride, even if he has off days (or weeks.)